NEC Staff & Consultants

 Speaker/Teacher/Researcher – Dan travels to all parts of the country to conduct workshops, give keynote addresses, teach classes, and organize conferences for consumers/survivors, families, and mental health providers to promote recovery of people labeled with mental illness by incorporating the principles of empowerment.
 He has been featured on many radio and television programs, including CNN Special Report.
 In addition he is a researcher having carried out research into neurotransmitters at the National Institute of Mental Health and on the ways that people recover.
 Along with Laurie Ahern, he developed the Empowerment Model of Recovery and the PACE/Recovery program to shift the system to a recovery orientation.
 He was recognized for this work by being selected for both the Clifford Beers National Mental Health Association Award and the Bazelon Center for Mental Health Law’s Advocacy Award.

 Author – Dan has written chapters in many books, as well as a number of articles in professional journals such as Hospital and Community Psychiatry and the Psychosocial Rehabilitation Journal.
 He has produced a video and booklet about important aspects of recovery, “Recovery is for Everyone” as well as a video on “Consumers Working as Providers.”

-Deborah Trueheart comes to NEC as a consultant, educator, counselor, artist, writer, motivational speaker, and change agent.
+Deborah Louise Trueheart is a nationally known educator, eCPR trainer, counselor, writer, artist, speaker, and change agent.
 She has transformed her own trauma experience through counseling, alternative therapies, spirituality and artistic expression.
-Debbie is passionate about helping to birth a new paradigm in mental health care by moving away from pathology toward wholeness-based perspectives.
+Debbie is passionate about helping to birth a new paradigm in mental health care by moving away from a pathological, disease focus toward wholeness-based perspectives.
 She has developed a curriculum called, “Living Into Wholeness” that teaches principles and practices to access and live from our authentic state of Beauty, Divinity, and Wholeness.